ylx71-creator/practicum-deseq2-agent/README.md

 - performs differential expression analysis using **PyDESeq2**
 - converts gene IDs to gene symbols
 - exposes the pipeline as a **REST API**

-This project represents the **first stage of an agentic AI system for automated omics analysis.**

 ---